 Mistake 3: If you have worked for 20-30 years building your business, you’re not going to put your successor in place over a weekend.
 Most likely, there is much to be done.
 The best prepared usually secure the best deals.
-You can do a lot in 12 months to make key changes to your practice to make it really ‘succession ready’.
+You can do a lot in 12 months to make critical changes to your practice to make it really ‘succession ready’.

-Mistake 6: Finding a buyer is a lot like hooking a fish on the line you only get one chance to reel it into the boat.
+Mistake 6: Finding a buyer is a lot like hooking a fish on the line.
+You only get one chance to reel it into the boat.
 If you don’t represent your business in the best light in the initial meeting, it is unlikely there will be a second.
 Be prepared, be upfront and know what you want.

-Mistake 7: Differentiating your firm from competitors can attract new clients and create new opportunities and ultimately may make your firm worth more.
+Mistake 7: Differentiating your firm from competitors can attract new clients and create new opportunities and ultimately make your firm worth more.

 Mistake 8: There are many inherent problems with running a one-person show.
 A lack of systems, structure, people and processes will certainly kill a lot of potential value.
 Buckle up and get yourself a good pit crew!